redxtech/vue-plyr/README.md

 # vue-plyr
->A Vue.js component that is a plyr video player.
+>A set of Vue components for the plyr video & audio player.

 This is useful for when you want a nice video player in your Vue app.